WaiKit-nus/orbital2802/README.md

 Key Features:
 1) User Base - The application has a user base.
 Each User is required to sign up for an account which holds the user’s particulars and individualised profile.
 2) Registration for event via the app - Allows Users to search up an event that they are interested to volunteer in and sign up via the app.
-3) In-App Chat function - Allows communication between the User and the organiser of the event.
+3) In-App Chat function - Allows communication between the User and the Volunteers registered.
-4) Navigation - After successfully signing up for the event, the navigation feature provides direction for the user to reach the event place.
+4) Queries - Allows user to send queries to the event in-charge via whatsapp from the application.
 5) Calendar - Keep track of when your registered events are.
 Links directly to your device’s calendar.
-6) Feats - Contains the history of your volunteering.
-Can click in and see the event details of which you previously volunteered for.

 Additional Features:
 1) UI friendly - Efforts were put in to make the app user friendly with clean designs (Card view style & List style).
 2) SplashScreen - To make it more morden.
-3) Stickers and trophy system - Aim to include a point system.
-The more you volunteer, the more points you are awarded to obtain different stickers in the app.
+3) QR Code - User scan QR code from the event to take their attendance

 Existing platforms:
 1) Youth Corps Website - covers a diverse range of volunteer options for young people through ad - hoc basis, regular, and project-based service programs, with a focus on education, the environment, health, special needs, arts, sports, and history.
 Youth Corps Singapore Website is not fully optimised when users access the website through phone.